Skip to main content

 Token bridge decimal mismatch

-When a user bridges an ERC-20 token from one chain to the other (e.g. Mainnet to Linea) and the token has not been deployed on the destination chain, the Token Bridge Smart Contract will attempt to determine the “decimals” of the ERC-20 token.
-If the "decimals" cannot be determined by reading the origin ERC-20 token contract (e.g. a token contract does not adhere to the ERC-20 standard), it will default to 18 decimals.
+When an ERC-20 token is bridged from one chain to the other and the token has not been deployed on the destination chain, the Token Bridge Smart Contract will attempt to determine the “decimals” of the ERC-20 token.
+If the decimals cannot be determined by reading the origin ERC-20 token contract (e.g. a token contract doesn't adhere to the ERC-20 standard), it will default to 18 decimals.

-Here's a simple example to help you understand what this means: if a token has 16 decimals on L1 but doesn't specify the decimals in token contract, then it defaults to 18 decimals on Linea due to missing information.
+This can result in the token quantities displaying incorrectly on the destination chain.
+For example, if a token has 16 decimals on L1 but doesn't specify the decimals in token contract, it will default to 18 decimals on Linea.
 Bridging 1 token from L1 will show up as 0.01 on L2.
 When you bridge back the 0.01 to L1, it'll become 1 token again.